Naval Academy Hydromechanics Laboratory (NAHL)

-The Naval Academy Hydromechanics Laboratory (NAHL) began operations in Rickover Hall in September 1976.
-The primary purpose of the Laboratory is to further the education of midshipmen.
-All midshipmen receive instruction in the Laboratory during the course of their studies.
-Those who major in Ocean Engineering or Naval Architecture participate in more advanced laboratory work.
-Midshipmen in these majors often undertake independent research projects which involve NAHL staff and facilities.
+The Naval Academy Hydromechanics Laboratory (NAHL) began operation in the basement of Rickover Hall in September 1976.
+The primary mission of NAHL (commonly called the "Hydro Lab") is to directly support/enhance the technical education of midshipmen.
+Nearly every midshipman receives instruction in NAHL throughout the course of his/her studies at USNA.
+Those students who major in Naval Architecture & Marine Engineering (ENM) or Ocean Engineering (EOE) participate in more advanced laboratory work, leveraging the full spectrum of NAHL's exceptional instrumentation and test equipment.
+Furthermore, midshipmen within these majors often undertake independent research projects, further involving NAHL's incredible staff and facilities.

 The secondary mission of NAHL is to support USNA faculty/sponsored research.
 Faculty within Engineering & Weapons Division, and particularly the Naval Architecture & Ocean Engineering (NAOE) Department, use NAHL for a wide variety of research activities, including the investigation of ship resistance/propulsion, marine vehicle motion in waves (seakeeping), submersible vehicle functionality, basic ocean wave mechanics, wave-structure interactions, and coastal engineering principles/behaviors.
 The NAHL staff also performs sponsored research tests for a wide variety of organizations, including the Department of Defense (DoD) and the Department of the Navy (DoN).